 You can find an inspection report on the Estyn website.

 You may be entitled to help with the costs of childcare for your child.

 All three to four-year olds are entitled to 10 hours free childcare a week over term time (or 39 weeks over the year).
 Some local authorities may provide additional support.

 Some low income families with children aged two to three may be eligible for two-and-a-half hours of free childcare over a five day week for 39 weeks (and 15 sessions of provision during the school holidays).
 This is being provided under the Flying Start programme.
 The Family Information Service for the area should be able to provide you with information on whether you are eligible and if this is available in your area.

 At the time of writing, the Welsh Government intends to start offering 30 hours a week of free childcare for three and four-year-olds in Wales over 48 weeks.
-They intend to start piloting this at the end of 2017.

 In some areas, there may be an Assisted Places and Helping Hands scheme for parents of disabled children.
 The Family Information Service for your area should be able to let you know if this is the case.